'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

 Norway

-Asked about Trump's comments before a meeting with the U.N. secretary-general, Ine Marie Eriksen Søreide declined to answer, simply smiling, shaking her head and moving on.
+Asked about Trump's comments before a meeting with the U.N. secretary-general, Norwegian Foreign Minister Ine Marie Eriksen Søreide declined to answer, simply smiling, shaking her head and moving on.

 Norwegian FM is meeting UN Chief @antonioguterres right now. @mbesheer @RichardRothCNN & I try to get reaction to @realDonaldTrump “shithole” comment but no luck pic.twitter.com/EJWY9gxCXp— Whitney Hurst (@whitney_hurst) January 12, 2018